Getting your Trinity Audio player ready... |

 So, in this article, we’ll explore the aspects of Verbal on each exam that may make Verbal easier or harder on one exam or the other.
 We’ll also answer some common questions related to this topic.

-Here is what we’ll cover:
+Here are the topics we’ll cover:

 - GRE Verbal vs. GMAT Verbal: Structure and Question Types